shananas/LionSoraSephiroth/README.md

 Thanks to DA for the start since he made his antiform sora mod.
 Also thanks to Rapid and Zurph in the OpenKH disc for help on other aspects.

+If using Better STT (Roxas movement magic etc) place above the seed for STT to work porperly as lion sora.

+If using this with lionsoracompanions make sure this is below the mentioned mod and check out its readme for some bugs specific to it.

 PC BUG
-If using on PC forms crash in TR HT AND SP so don't use them there
+If using on PC forms crash in TR HT AND SP so don't use them there .

 ![icon](https://user-images.githubusercontent.com/47014056/144799143-606a4424-3c18-4bc5-aa2e-4e837467424b.png)